 For this holiday you should take one piece of luggage and a daypack.
-Pack animals are not allowed on the Inca Trail and all baggage will be carried by porters, though we may use pack horses for the trek though the Silque valley.
+Pack animals are not allowed on the Inca Trail and all baggage will be carried by porters.
 Each group on the Inca Trail is restricted to a maximum number of porters designated by the park authority.
 The limit is imposed by the Peruvian National Park Authorities and is designed to minimise the impact on the Inca Trail from the many visitors it receives.
 Before starting on the Inca Trail you will be provided with an 'approved' Inca Trail kit bag.
-Whilst trekking, the packed weight of this bag INCLUDING your sleeping bag, should be around 8 - 10kgs.
+Whilst trekking, the packed weight of this bag including your sleeping bag, should be 8kgs.
 It is possible to leave clothes and other items not required on trek at the group hotel in Cusco.
 For international flights please check your baggage allowance with your airline.